 Here are some “tutorial level” understandings intended as an overview that is not perfect but helpful as a starting point for further learning.

-Antibodies “neutralize” coronaviruses by “binding” to the spike and thus occupy the spike area that tries to attach to a cell and invade the cell.
+Antibodies “neutralize” coronaviruses by “binding” to the virus “spike protein” and thus occupy the spike area that tries to attach to a cell and invade the cell.
 Antibodies are created by B cells that have matured in to B “plasma” cells that are specific to the virus.
 B cells are “naive” and are not specific to a particular virus until they encounter the virus and begin a “maturation” process.
 Naive B cells do weakly recognize many viruses (and bacteria) but do not become strongly “binding” / “sticky” until they complete this “maturation” process.
 Once B “plasma” is mature, it secretes virus specific antibodies that strongly bind to the specific virus and neutralize it.

-Both infection from the coronavirus and vaccination will, in normal physiology, result in the development of virus specific B cells which include Bmem and “B” plasma which results when a “naive” B cell becomes activated (essentially though a random encounter with the virus – usually within the lymph node), undergoes a “maturing” class shift, becomes “plasma” and produces virus specific antibodies.
+Both infection from the coronavirus and vaccination will, in normal physiology, result in the development of virus specific B cells which include B memory cells and “B” plasma cells which develop when a “naive” B cell becomes activated (essentially though a random encounter with the virus – usually within the lymph node), undergoes a “maturing” class shift, becomes “plasma” and produces virus specific antibodies.
 Similarly naive T cells become activated and become specific to the virus.
 Together, the plasma, and antibodies produced by the plasma, and the T cells offer a defense against the virus.
 Over time, the plasma cells “die” (apoptosis), and thus stop secreting antibodies.
 Antibodies also are eliminated over time / breakdown usually before 20 days or so.
 There’s some magic not fully understood that causes Bmem and Tmem to avoid apoptosis and/or result in some “homeostatic maintenance” function that keeps them around for a very long time – lifelong level in many cases.

 When Bmem that is specific the the virus re-encounters the virus (potentially much later – re-exposure), they divide into more Bmem and plasma and the new plasma secretes antibodies.
 This is kinda neat in that we aren’t clogged with antibodies to everything we’ve encountered forever, but can generate them again when re-exposed.
 And perhaps it should be mentioned that the plasma has class-shifted into various types that create different antibody isotypes including IgA, IgG.
 A semi-mature plasma cell version that usually exists significantly during the initial primary infection presents/secretes IgM.
 That’s the first thing that a naive B cell exposed to a virus produces as it begins to mature and become specific, but it eventually continues it’s class shift into an IgA, IgG or one of the other isotype secreting plasma cells.
 There are more nuances to this – please research it.
 With each re-exposure, and generally over the course of primary infection, encounters with the virus tends to lengthen and strengthen immunity.
 It does this by increasing the specificity of the antibody paratope (binding affinity) as well as increasing the population of B and T mem and possibly some improvement in the magic that keeps them around for the long term.
 So, a vaccine, given 2x is effectively a re-exposure.
 Similarly, in an outbreak, someone who has recovered would likely re-encounter the virus at a later date.
 Interestingly, this mechanism seems to strengthen immunity during each encounter.
 So something that stays around or comes around often would be more likely to result in long-term immunity – pretty amazing system!